 6. Local insurgent organizations are not always subordinate to a regional, national, or transnational insurgent organization.
 The local insurgent organization may not be associated with a larger insurgent movement in any way.
 Local insurgent organizations can be either subordinate or loosely affiliated, or they may be completely autonomous/independent of regional and national insurgent organizations.
-Similarly, a regional insurgent organization may or may not be associated with or subordinate to a larger insurgent organization.
-Any relationship of independent local insurgent organizations to regional or national structures may be one of affiliation or dependant upon only a single shared or similar goal.
+Similarly, a regional insurgent organization may or subordinate to a larger insurgent organization.
+Any relationship of independent local insurgent organizations to regional or national structures may be one of affiliation or dependent upon only a single shared or similar goal.
 These relationships are generally fluctuating and may be fleeting, mission dependent, event- or agenda-oriented, or for any other reasons or motivations.